 - 1/3 cup toasted chopped pecans

-- To make the pastry: Combine all ingredients in the large bowl of a food processor until pastry just comes together.
-Press mixture together to form a disc.
+- To make the pastry: Combine all ingredients in the large bowl of a food processor and blitz until pastry just comes together.
+Turn the pastry onto the counter and press dough together to form a disc.
 Wrap in plastic wrap & chill for 30 minutes.

 - Preheat the oven to 400°F (200°C/gas mark 6).